 Lolita never really springs to mind when discussing great Kubrick films, but it is at least a wholly undeniable Kubrick film, unlike Spartacus.
-Provocative in tone and subject matter, Lolita is a fine film with a handful of memorable scenes, but virtually everything it does well is done better or explored more thoroughly in later Kubrick effort.
+Provocative in tone and subject matter, Lolita is a fine film with a handful of memorable scenes, but virtually everything it does well is done better or explored more thoroughly in later Kubrick efforts.
 Though it doesn't quite live up to Nabokov's novel, Kubrick should be commended for even attempting to adapt it.
-If anything, this film put him in contact with Peter Sellers, and the two of them would strike comedy gold with a later work.
+If anything, this film put him in contact with Peter Sellers, and the two of them would strike comedy gold with a later collaboration.

 - 9: Eyes Wide Shut (1999)

 More mood than substance, Kubrick takes us on an oddly dazzling odyssey with his final film, Eyes Wide Shut.
 The film has all the technical and visual hallmarks of a Kubrick film, but just doesn't manage to overpower many of his previous efforts whenever held in close comparison.
 Regardless, it's successful in creating an ominously haunting atmosphere that sticks with you.
-Equally as tantalizing as it is fascinating, its a sturdy exploration of the fragility of the male ego that continues to fuel conversations and debates today.
+Equally as tantalizing as it is fascinating, it’s a sturdy exploration of the fragility of the male ego that continues to fuel conversations and debates today.